Trump on brink of impeachment as House readies historic vote

 “Impeachment is a political decision,” McConnell said.
 “The House made a partisan political decision to impeach.
 I would anticipate we will have a largely partisan outcome in the Senate.
 I’m not impartial about this at all.”

-McConnell’s remarks Tuesday effectively slapped the door shut on negotiations for a deal proposed by the Democratic leader, Sen. Chuck Schumer, who wants to call top White House officials for the Senate trial.
+McConnell’s remarks Tuesday effectively slammed the door on negotiations for a deal proposed by the Democratic leader, Sen. Chuck Schumer, who wants to call top White House officials for the Senate trial.

 Schumer’s proposal was the first overture in what were expected to be negotiations between the two leaders.
 Trump wants a relatively broad, perhaps showy, Senate proceeding to not only acquit but also vindicate him of the impeachment charges.